Starting a JMX Manager

 gfsh>start server --name=<server-name> --J=-Dgemfire.jmx-manager=true \ --J=-Dgemfire.jmx-manager-start=true

 By default, any locator can become a JMX Manager when started.
-When you start up a locator, if no other JMX Manager is detected in the distributed system, the locator starts one automatically.
+When you start up a locator, if no other JMX Manager is detected in the cluster, the locator starts one automatically.
 If you start a second locator, it will detect the current JMX Manager and will not start up another JMX Manager unless the second locator’s

 gemfire.jmx-manager-start property is set to true.